Securing Real-Time Internet-of-Things: Security Threats for RT-IoT

 \subsubsection{Side-Channel Attacks}

 The adversary may learn important information by side or covert-channel attacks \cite{sidechannel_survey} by simply lodging themselves in the system and extracting sensitive information.
-A side-channel attack manipulates unexpected channels to acquire useful information from the victim.
-Memory access patterns, cache access time, power consumption traces, schedule preemption, \etc~are examples of some typical side-channels used by attackers.
-These channels as attack surfaces are particularly applicable attacking RT-IoT nodes that execute real-time tasks due to their deterministic behaviors.
-A demonstrative cache-timing attack is presented in Section~\ref{sec:cache-attack-demo} and Section~\ref{sec:secure-side-channel} illustrates our recent approaches \cite{sg1,sg2} to mitigate cache information leakage through side-channel attacks.
+A side-channel attack manipulates previously unknown channels to acquire useful information from the victim.
+Memory/cache access time~\cite{kelsey1998side}, power consumption traces~\cite{Jiang2014}, schedule preemptions~\cite{embeddedsecurity:son2006}, electromagnetic (EM) emanations~\cite{agrawal2002side} and temperature~\cite{bar2006sorcerer} \etc~are examples of some typical side-channels used by attackers.
+These attack surfaces are particularly applicable to attacking RT-IoT nodes that execute real-time tasks due to the deterministic behaviors in such systems.
+A demonstrative cache-timing attack is presented in Section~\ref{sec:cache-attack-demo} and Section~\ref{sec:secure-side-channel} illustrates our recent approaches \cite{sg1,sg2} to mitigate information leakage that used timing-based attacks on storage-channels.